wilgao09/nextWebsite/scripts/20221230Tracker and Java Spring Boot.md

 ## Reasoning

 How could freeing up ~20% of my RAM speed up build time by 99%?
-For science, we investigate process resource usage suing `/usr/bin/time -v <cmd>`.
+For science, we investigate process resource usage using `/usr/bin/time -v <cmd>`.
 The command watches an input command as it executes and gives interesting diagnostic information.
-We're interested in hte folowing stats:
+We're interested in the folowing stats:

 - Maximum resident set size (kbytes)